fpgaminer/joycaption/gradio-app/README.md

 5. Open your web browser and navigate to the URL displayed in the terminal (typically http://127.0.0.1:7860)

+### Optional: Install Liger Kernel
+For faster inference, you can install the Liger Kernel: https://github.com/linkedin/Liger-Kernel

 ## Usage

 ### Single Image Captioning